tarwn/lessthandot-hugo/blogs/content/posts/2012-02-29-report-builder-3-0-chart.md

 ![][4]

 Then, I have to Choose a chart type.
 I select Pie.
-(Mmm…pie!)
+(Mmm...pie!)

 ![][5]